-It can take up to 14 days for your branded app to be published through the App Store after you submit it.
-It usually takes less time than that, but there are some things that could make it take even longer that you have the power to prevent!
-This article will give you tips to help your branded app sail right through the App Store without a hitch.
+The 14-day App Store approval process isn't the whole story when it comes to publishing your Branded App.
+It usually takes less time than that, but there are some things that could make it take even longer that you have the power to address!
+This article gives you tips to help your Branded App sail right into the App Store without a hitch. ⛵

 ⭐️ Keep in mind, if this is your first time publishing a Branded App, please make sure you've read this guide.

 This article refers to "Events", but these mentions apply to Communities as well.

 Make it timely

 Your Branded App is a big deal, so you'll want to make sure you allow enough time to build and publish it, and for it to clear the Apple approval process.